-A road trip around Iceland is a pretty magical experience, with vistas and sights you won’t find anywhere else in the world.
-Realistically, if you’re planning a holiday jaunt across the nordic expanse, this will likely be your first time driving in this country, so it’s important to consider the differences from your home.
+Driving in Iceland is a pretty magical experience, with vistas and sights you won’t find anywhere else in the world.
+Realistically, if you’re planning a holiday trip across the nordic expanse, this will likely be your first time driving in this country, so it’s important to consider the differences from your home.

 We’ve pulled together our advice on how to drive in Iceland safely and legally, whilst getting the most out of your time here.

 Want to skip to a specific section in this article?
 Use the jump links below: